grafana/grafana/docs/sources/panels-visualizations/visualizations/flame-graph/index.md

 Clicking on a row of the top table will add or remove that row's symbol to the search input for the flame graph.

-Clicking on that top table row again will remove its symbol from the search input.
+Clicking on the same row again will remove its symbol from the search input.

 ![Figure 6 - Clicking on a top table row](/static/img/docs/flame-graph-panel/top-table-clicking.png 'Figure 6 - Clicking on a top table row')